 No doubt there’s a knack to finishing drywall (wallboard) and for a large project, it’s one job that you might let a pro handle.
-However, finding someone to come in and do a standard 3-coat taping job on a small project at a reasonable cost can be difficult.
+However, hiring someone to do a standard 3-coat taping job for a small project at a reasonable cost can be difficult.
 Although each coat doesn’t take long to do, especially for a pro, it does mean three trips, setup, and cleanup time.
-Typically the worse thing that happens when a novice attempts to tape is that he or she must do a little more sanding to achieve good results.
+Typically the worst thing that happens when a novice attempts to tape is that they must do a little more sanding to achieve good results.

 1. Prefill Joints

 Load a mud pan half full with compound.
-Then use flexible 5- or 6-inch joint finishing knife to apply about a 1/8-inch-thick strip of compound along the joint.
-On factory edges there is a V-groove and a recessed area on each side of the joint.
-Scrape off excess compound that extends beyond a 3-inch-wide strip.
+Then use a flexible 5- or 6-inch joint finishing knife to apply about a 1/8-inch-thick strip of compound along the joint.
+On factory edges, there is a V-groove and a recessed area on each side of the joint.
+Scrape off any excess compound that extends beyond a 3-inch wide strip.

-For large jobs, a hawk is better than a mud pan.
-This is a thin flat metal or plastic platform with handle on the underside.
+Tip: For large jobs, a hawk is better than a mud pan.
+A hawk is a thin flat metal or plastic platform with a handle on the underside.
 For small patch jobs, you can get away with using a tin bread pan.

 2. Embed Reinforcing Tape

 Embed a strip of paper reinforcing tape, centered on the joint.
 Draw a flexible joint knife at a nearly flat angle along the tape, lightly at first so you don’t drag the tape out of place, then firmly with the knife held at a 45-degree angle.
 Squeeze out the excess above, below, and to the sides of the tape.
 Then apply a thin coat on top to prevent wrinkling.
 Allow this to dry overnight or until the compound is uniformly white.
 Caution: Don’t press so hard that you squeeze out all of the compound or the paper won’t bond properly.